whuoyj/HARG/baselines/README.md

 The requirements for the MAR method are directly based on the original code.
 You can refer to the original [MAR](https://github.com/alibaba-mmai-research/Masked-Action-Recognition) repository for installation instructions and dependencies.

-## Acknowledgments
+## OR2G

-We sincerely appreciate the work and the accompanying code of [VideoMAEv2](https://github.com/open-mmlab/mmaction2), [AMS-Net](https://github.com/open-mmlab/mmaction2), [MAR](https://github.com/alibaba-mmai-research/Masked-Action-Recognition), and the [MMAction2](https://github.com/open-mmlab/mmaction2) framework toolbox.
-We are grateful for the hard research work and dedication of the authors.
+We provide the implementation of the OR2G method for the MOMA dataset and the MOMA-LRG dataset.

+### Requirements

+The requirements for the OR2G method are same with HARG.